Huline/NetQueryBuilder/Src/NetQueryBuilder.EntityFramework/Readme.md

 ## License

 **Important:** NetQueryBuilder.EntityFramework is open-source under the MIT license for personal, educational, and non-commercial use.
-For commercial use, a valid commercial license must be purchased from [Gumroad link].
+For commercial use, a valid commercial license must be purchased from [https://huline.gumroad.com/l/netquerybuilder](https://huline.gumroad.com/l/netquerybuilder).

 ## Description

 This package extends the core NetQueryBuilder library to work seamlessly with Entity Framework Core.
 It allows you to dynamically build and execute complex queries against your EF Core DbContext without writing raw SQL or complex LINQ expressions manually.

-For detailed information about the core functionality and customization options, please refer to the [NetQueryBuilder Core documentation](link-to-core-readme).
+For detailed information about the core functionality and customization options, please refer to the [NetQueryBuilder Core documentation](../NetQueryBuilder/Readme.md).

 ## Installation